 - Protect credit during refinancing

-Soft credit check - When you shop around for refinancing lenders, like banks, credit unions or online lenders.
+1 - Soft credit check - When you shop around for refinancing lenders, like banks, credit unions, or online lenders.
 They might conduct a soft credit check.
-This will not affect your credit score by too much.
-These inquiries do not show up on the credit report and are done usually done during the pre-approval process.
+This will not affect your credit score too much.
+These inquiries do not show up on the credit report and are done usually during the pre-approval process.

-Now if you go ahead and submit a number of applications with a number of different lenders, you could definitely see a drastic change in your credit score.
+Now if you go ahead and submit several applications with different lenders, you could definitely see a drastic change in your credit score.
 This way you need to plan well when you go about applying for refinancing.

-If you have a short credit history and a lesser number of accounts with many hard pulls done on your credit during a short period of time.
+3 - Short credit history - If you have a short credit history and a lesser number of accounts with many hard pulls done on your credit during a short period of time.
 This can lead to a drastic effect on your credit score.
-If you have a number of inquiries on your credit report then it is a bad sign to your lender, as this shows a continuous interest on a line of credit from the borrower's end which can raise questions on the borrower's credibility.
+If you have several inquiries on your credit report then it is a bad sign to your lender, as this shows a continuous interest on a line of credit from the borrower's end which can raise questions on the borrower's credibility.

-But it should be noted that a number of hard pulls done for the same type of loan are counted as a single inquiry.
+4 - Multiple hard inquiries - But it should be noted that several hard pulls done for the same type of loan are counted as a single inquiry.
 Credit bureaus will take this as a sign that you were trying to get the best deal before obligating yourself to the loan.

-Addition of new credit - This a way that is mostly overlooked during refinancing.
+5 - Addition of new credit - This is mostly overlooked during refinancing.
 When you add a new credit account to your profile your credit score is affected.
 According to FICO, the following factors are taken into consideration

 Payment history (35%)